keu/docs/astro/add-user.md

 3. Enter the user's email.

 4. Set an Organization role for the user.
-See [User permissions](user-permissions.md).
+See [Organization roles reference](user-permissions.md#organization-roles).

 5. Click **Add member**.